JustKeepSilence/gdb/README.md

   },
   "logConfigs": {
     "logWriting": true,
-    "Level" : 1,
+    "Level" : "Error",
     "expiredTime": 86400
   }
 }

 ```

-Notes: you need set db.exe,config.json, and dist folder in the same path to sure gdb work normally.
+Notes: you need set gdb,config.json, and ssl folder in the same path to sure gdb work normally.

+### Download Gdb
+if you are not familiar with go at all, you can also directly download the compiled installer we provided,
+the download url is: https://wws.lanzous.com/iHt95nkegha, download passWord is 7bv4

-## Run With HTTPS
+### Run With HTTPS Mode

 gdb support https mode for restful nad gRPC,if you want to run with https mode, you need to set
-mode filed in configs.json to https, and custom your own https configs.Then put your own certificate
+mode filed in configs.json to https, and customize your own https configs.Then put your own certificate
-to ssl folder and put ssl put the same path as gdb executable program.
+to ssl folder and put ssl folder the same path as gdb executable program.
+Or you can use default certificate
+we provided without ca root.

-Notes: selfSignedCa is not allowed on windows at moment.
+Notes: selfSignedCa is not allowed on windows at moment.And if you want to use ca root, you need
+to set ca field to true and set the caCertificateName field in config.json

-## Run With Authorization
+### Run With Authorization Mode

 gdb support token authorization mode, if you want to run with authorization mode,
 you need to set authorization field to true.Then you need to add Authorization field to